-If you are a Longleaf user, and a member of the hng posix group, you already have access to the latest singularity images for both fmriprep and the bids validator, so there is no need to construct your own, unless you want a older version.
+You also already have access to the latest singularity images for both fmriprep and the bids validator at /proj/hng/ singularity_imgs, so there is no need to construct your own, unless you want a older version.

-1.2 Batch Languages
+1.4 Batch Languages

-clpipe was originally designed for use on University of North Carolina at Chapel Hill's HPC, Longleaf, which uses the SLURM task management system.
+clpipe was originally designed for use on the University of North Carolina at Chapel Hill's HPC, Longleaf, which uses the SLURM task management system.
 The way clpipe handles what batch language to use is through a set of batch configuration files.
 These files are not directly exposed to users, and modification of these directly is ill advised.
 For other institutions that use task management systems other than SLURM, get in touch with the package maintainers, and we would be happy to help setup a configuration file for your system.
 In coming versions of clpipe, functionality will be added to allow users to change the batch management system settings.